 |---|---|---|

-The majority of bachelor's degree recipients in this major at Hope are white.
-In the most recent graduating class for which data is available, 84% of students fell into this category.
+The majority of nursing bachelor’s degree graduates at Hope College are White.
+About 84% of graduates fell into this category.

 The following table and chart show the ethnic background for students who recently graduated from Hope College with a bachelor’s in nursing.